 Firstly, the vulnerability was made public on March 30th by a security developer without informing the then current 60,000 plugin users about it.
 This remains the biggest cause of The Yuzo plugin exploit till now.
 It armed the attackers with the free of cost vulnerability while costing the users their websites.
 The Yuzo Related Plugin was then, promptly removed from the WordPress plugins directory to discourage any new installations.
 However, the already installed versions weren’t still patched.
 Thus, giving the attackers a free pass to enter and exploit further on their will.

 WordPress website redirects to spammy pages?
 Drop us a message on the chat widget, and we’d be happy to help you.
-Fix my WordPress website now.
+Remove Malware From My WordPress Website Now.

 I tried seeing the full description of The Yuzo on WordPress after the exploit and got this result instead: